CloudChi/FX-Framework/Summaries_Goals.md

 The overall goal of the FX Framework is to build on FileMaker's strengths and lessen or eliminate the weaknesses.

 ### Modularity
-  - Modules can be ripped out a replaced with minimal repointing necessary
+  - Modules can be removed and replaced/updated with minimal breakage that will be contained in very specific, easy-to-fix areas
   - Modules can be converted to Add-Ons fairly easily
+    - Which will further eliminate many of the remaining breakage points

 ### Interchangeability / Portability
   - Greatest strategic threat to an installed FileMaker solution is inability to update code without unintended consequences